How Mexico hunted ‘El Mencho’ with help from his lover’s ‘trusted man’ and US intelligence - Local News 8

 To avoid arousing suspicion, the mission was primarily carried out by ground forces with limited air support from helicopters, Trevilla said.

-Several Mexican military army units were present in central Tapalpa on Sunday morning according to CNN’s analysis of social media video.
+Several Mexican army units were present in central Tapalpa on Sunday morning, according to CNN’s analysis of social media video.

 Sheinbaum said the US shared intelligence that aided the operation but did not provide ground forces.